Inpatient alcohol rehab

 How will I afford it, and will I live it down?

-Most medical insurance packages cover inpatient rehabilitation.
-After all, addiction is an illness, and by achieving a cure, you can look forward to better health in the future.
 Many rehabilitation centers also offer financing plans to help you to cover any financial shortfall.
 See it as an investment in a brighter future, because that’s exactly what the end result will be.

 You can choose to keep your treatment completely confidential.
 Discuss your circumstances with a doctor or counsellor.
 Sometimes, being honest with your employers, friends and family is very helpful, even though it may be hard for you to tell them about it.
 In general, people will respect you for taking positive action.